djjd47130/GitHubBackup/README.md

 The main screen allows you to fetch a list of all the repositories the chosen access token allows you to see in the chosen account.
 It describes various attributes about each repository.

+### Important Note

+The "Size" of the repositories is not accurate.
+At this time, it's unknown exactly how GitHub calculates this size, but it does not appear to account for binary files (which consume a majority of space).
+In the screenshot above, you can see a repository `jd-artwork` which is actually the largest Repo I have - but it reports a size of `0`.

 ## Downloading Repositories

 To the left of each list item, you can place a check next to each repository you wish to download, or you can select all.
 By clicking the main "Download" button, you initiate the bulk download of all the checked repositories.